llunny/S-Chassis-Archive/README.md

 ---

 ## Why I Built This
-The S-chassis community has historically depended on a handful of legacy registry sites to decode chassis numbers and verify factory specs.
+The S-chassis community has historically depended on a handful of legacy registry sites such as gtr-registry to decode chassis numbers and verify factory specs.
 When those registries went offline or became unreliable, essential OEM information effectively disappeared overnight.

 I built S-Chassis Archive to:
 - keep VIN decoding and production rarity data accessible long-term